-Workplace safety is a top priority in industries where hazards are common.
-Ensuring employees are properly trained to handle risks can mean the difference between a safe work environment and a serious accident.
+Workplace safety is a top priority in industries with common hazards.
+Training employees to handle risks properly can make the difference between a safe work environment and a serious accident.
 This is where OSHA 10 and OSHA 30 training come into play.
 But what’s the difference, and who needs which course?

 Both OSHA 10 and OSHA 30 are safety training programs regulated by the Occupational Safety and Health Administration (OSHA).
 While they cover similar topics, they differ in depth, duration, and target audience.
 Selecting the right training can help employers stay compliant and workers remain protected on the job.